steffomix/chaostours/privacy_policy.md

 Chaos Tours adheres to a strict policy of never soliciting or requesting any form of account information, including details or credentials, from its users.
 It's important to note that Chaos Tours operates entirely independent of any user accounts, and no such accounts are required for the seamless functioning of the platform.
 Your privacy and security are paramount, and we assure you that our service operates without necessitating the provision of sensitive account-related information.

 Chaos Tours prioritizes user privacy and operates without the need for any personalized information.
 We strongly encourage users to adopt alias names for all interactions, minimizing the risk of revealing real identities.

+## Data Ccollection and sharing
-Additionally, Chaos Tours offers an optional feature allowing users to integrate their data with their device calendar.
-It is important to exercise caution because sharing your device calendar with others is possible.
+Chaos Tours offers an optional feature allowing users to integrate their data with their device calendar.
+It is important to exercise caution, however, sharing your device calendar with others is possible.
 Therefore, we advise users to be mindful of the information they choose to share, ensuring utmost discretion in their interactions.

 ## Encryption
 The stored data in the app internal database is NOT ENCRYPTED!
 It is stored as clear Text information in a common SqLite Database, that can be exported and imported, reopened for inspection and manipulated by any commom SqLite reader or -editor.